Poisoning of Margaret Warden: Testimony

 Medical evidence came from a doctor called by the defence, who testified that he had examined Mary Smith on 1 October, and again on 2 October after she had been questioned at Four Mile House by the Sheriff, and concluded that she was not in a fit state to be examined and might have been suffering from loss of memory.
 Dr Johnston, who had examined her on 1 October, testified that she had seemed fit and able at that time.
-All three of the doctors who had conducted the post-mortem were called to the stand, and gave the cause of death as poisoning by arsenic; Professor Christison was also called as a medical witness, and agreed with the diagnosis.
+All three of the doctors who had conducted the post-mortem gave evidence, and stated the cause of death as poisoning by arsenic; Professor Christison was also called as a medical witness and agreed with the diagnosis.
 There was some disagreement over when the fatal dose of arsenic had been administered, since the symptoms appeared more slowly than would normally be expected.
 Ramsay considered that the dose Warden took on the evening of Tuesday 5 September must have been arsenic, but Christison believed it must have been administered later than that.
 Two doctors were called to testify for the defence: Dr Fyfe argued that Christison's explanation of the appearance of the arsenic in the post-mortem was unlikely to be correct, and Dr Mackintosh tried to assert that Warden might have died of cholera, though under cross-examination he admitted he himself believed that arsenic had been the cause of death.

 Three more witnesses were called to support the idea that Warden had said she might "put away wi hersel"; two were farm servants and one had met Warden when passing through.
 The ratcatcher who had visited the farm, Andrew Murray, was called, and testified that he had been at West Denside to kill rats about three years ago, and had left arsenic so they could deal with any further infestations.
 He had visited another farm of Smith's, a mile and a half away, in 1825, and had again left arsenic behind.
 Smith's defence lawyers had asked him to examine West Denside recently; he had done so and found some evidence of rats, but had not seen any.
 Smith's son-in-law, James Millar, testified that he had only seen one rat since May.
 The final witness was a merchant, Robert Esson, from Broughty Ferry, who testified that shortly before Warden's death a small boy had attempted to buy twopence worth of arsenic, which Esson refused to sell; the court would not allow the prosecution to ask if the boy had said he came from Denside farm, on the grounds that Esson's report on the matter would be hearsay.